Review of Olive & June’s New Press on Nails- The Instant Mani

 What was the application like?

-Next, I washed my hands then buffed my nails with the buffer side of the nail file and waited for an hour as Olive & June recommends.
-I don’t think the one-hour wait is necessary, in fact, I’ve never heard of this with glue ons, but I wanted to follow the directions exactly as they are so I could give the full review.
+Next, I washed my hands then buffed my nails with the buffer side of the nail file, and waited for an hour as Olive & June recommended.
+I don’t think the one-hour wait is necessary, in fact, I’ve never heard of this with glue-ons, but I wanted to follow the directions exactly as they are so I could give the full review.

-While I was waiting, I set aside the 10 nails that best fit mine.
+While I was waiting, I set aside the 10 Olive and June press-on nails that best fit mine.
 Olive & June’s nails are nice because they are numbered so you can find the nails’ number match and know it’s likely going to fit both hands- unless your fingers are different sizes, but even if they are… You have 42 nails to choose from!

 Before I started the application I wiped my nails with the alcohol wipe and kept it nearby to wipe excess glue off as I went.
 I LOVED having the alcohol wipe pad available!
 It isn’t acetone so it doesn’t remove the glossy coat on the nails, but it easily wipes off excess glue.
 I wish all nails came with one of these.